- Define three common types of chemical reactions (precipitation, acid-base, and oxidation-reduction)

 A precipitation reaction is one in which dissolved substances react to form one (or more) solid products.
 Many reactions of this type involve the exchange of ions between ionic compounds in aqueous solution and are sometimes referred to as double displacement, double replacement, or metathesis reactions.
 These reactions are common in nature and are responsible for the formation of coral reefs in ocean waters and kidney stones in animals.
 They are used widely in industry for production of a number of commodity and specialty chemicals.
 Precipitation reactions also play a central role in many chemical analysis techniques, including spot tests used to identify metal ions and gravimetric methods for determining the composition of matter (see the last module of this chapter).

 The extent to which a substance may be dissolved in water, or any solvent, is quantitatively expressed as its solubility, defined as the maximum concentration of a substance that can be achieved under specified conditions.
 Substances with relatively large solubilities are said to be soluble.
 A substance will precipitate when solution conditions are such that its concentration exceeds its solubility.
 Substances with relatively low solubilities are said to be insoluble, and these are the substances that readily precipitate from solution.
-More information on these important concepts is provided in a later chapter on solutions.
+More information on these important concepts is provided in the next chapter on solutions.
 For purposes of predicting the identities of solids formed by precipitation reactions, one may simply refer to patterns of solubility that have been observed for many ionic compounds (Table 4.1).

 A vivid example of precipitation is observed when solutions of potassium iodide and lead nitrate are mixed, resulting in the formation of solid lead iodide: